How do I decide what format for digital music?

 your sources of music.
 The main ones are Music Library (our entire CD collection in mp3 format plus tracks

-bought online, on a PC) and Deezer (35 million tracks online).
+bought online, on a PC) and Spotify (30 million tracks online).
 There's also internet radio and I mainly use

-favourites for internet radio stations.
-We're also making lots of playlists, mainly of tracks online via
+Sonos favourites for internet radio stations.
+We've also made lots of Spotify playlists.
+Obviously it